-George Floyd and Black Lives MatterAside from economic issues, the protests sparked by the killing of African-American man George Floyd by police promises to bring issues of race to the fore of the 2020 presidential election.
-Tension over questions of race have been a longstanding feature of the Trump administration, whose rhetoric and policies aroundimmigration have been seen by many to problematically fuel the flames of racial division.
-Meanwhile, others have embraced his more hardline tone on the issue, increasing the level of political polarization between Republicans and Democrats.
-For example, support for President Trump’s attempts to build a wall along the Southern border is sharply divided on party lines.
-To date, Trump has promoted the use of force (including the military) in his response to the protests, eschewing a more conciliatory approach which acknowledges the protestors’ concerns about racialized police violence.
-This is in sharp contrast to the Democratic candidate, Joe Biden, who has publicly remarked that the protests are a result of structural racism and promised to address the issue should he become president.
+George Floyd and Black Lives MatterAside from economic issues, the protests sparked by the killing of African-American man George Floyd by police brought issues of race to the fore of the 2020 presidential election.
+Tension over questions of race have been a longstanding feature of the Trump administration, whose rhetoric and policies around immigration were seen by many to problematically fuel the flames of racial division.
+Meanwhile, others embraced his more hardline tone on the issue, increasing the level of political polarization between Republicans and Democrats.
+For example, support for former President Trump’s attempts to build a wall along the Southern border was sharply divided on party lines.
+Additionally, Trump promoted the use of force (including the military) in his response to the protests, eschewing a more conciliatory approach which acknowledges the protestors’ concerns about racialized police violence.
+This was in sharp contrast to the Democratic candidate, Joe Biden, who publicly remarked that the protests were a result of structural racism and promised to address the issue should he become president.

 The outcome of the election and January 6thThroughout the campaign, Biden consistently maintained a lead over Trump in the polls, but despite this, the winner was not immediately clear on election night.
 The COVID-19 pandemic significantly changed the course of the election.
 Since going out to vote was risky due to the highly contagious transmission of the virus, many Americans opted to vote by mail, which further delayed election night results.
 Donald Trump used this opportunity to promote the belief that the election was a fraud, due to the high number of mail-in ballots, claiming the election was stolen.
 Nearly a third of survey respondents thought that a high level of voter fraud occurred in the election.